danielkoller/node-random-color-generator/README.md

 ## Usage

-Generate random color:
+Generates random color if you use node index.js

-$ node index.js ->
+If you use "node index.js hue" it creates a color with a random hue.

-random color
+If you use "node index.js luminosity" it creates a color with a random luminosity.